openstack-archive/tripleo-image-elements/elements/boot-stack/README.md

 -----------

 This element contains nova, glance, and keystone services with a default configuration for nova-baremetal operation.

-If building for baremetal deployments be sure to also include the nova-baremetal element, which is not needed for 'overcloud' (KVM/Xen) deployments and thus is not depended on by boot-stack.
+When building an image containing boot-stack be sure to add either nova-kvm or nova-baremetal to enabled the appropriate hypervisor.

 Basic Usage